The Minister and the Massacres: Reception

-The story, as told by Nikolai Tolstoy in his most controversial book, The Minister and the Massacres (London: Century Hutchinson, 1986; p.
-442. £12.95), is apocalyptic, at the level of the massacres, and shady, at the level of British officialdom.
+The story, as told by Nikolai Tolstoy in his most controversial book, The Minister and the Massacres (London: Century Hutchinson, 1986), is apocalyptic, at the level of the massacres, and shady, at the level of British officialdom.
 It is a tale that should be told and clarified.
 The trouble is that the author identifies so strongly with the victims that he is obsessed with the need to find and name the individuals who, on the British side, were ultimately responsible for their fate. [...]
 Tolstoy's book is history seen from the point of view of the victims, and as the survivors now wish it to be remembered. [...]
 Tolstoy does not believe that there was a generally accepted 'deal' with Tito, for which he can find no explicit evidence, and he prefers to believe in a 'conspiracy', for which he can find no motive.

 After reading the book, Brigadier General Anthony Cowgill held his own independent, unofficial inquiry into the events.
 Tolstoy at first co-operated with the inquiry, sharing documents and contact details for surviving witnesses.
 Cowgill concluded, as outlined in an initial report in September 1988 and a final report in October 1990, that the repatriations were in line with UK policy.
 He said there had been no conspiracy and Macmillan's role was minimal.

 One of Cowgill's inquiry team was Christopher Booker, who had initially supported Tolstoy.
 Booker wrote in more detail in A Looking Glass Tragedy.
 The Controversy over the Repatriations from Austria in 1945, arguing in relation to Bleiburg that "many 'massacres' described in lurid detail never took place".
 He said that Tolstoy had distorted the account contrary to the facts, and that there are no traces in the archives of any massacre ever committed in or around Bleiburg or its surroundings (only nine documents in the British Army archives relate to Bleiburg in May 1945).
 Booker notes Tolstoy's reliance on three eyewitnesses, who were describing events 40 years before and who were very partial.